Random number generator attack: Debian OpenSSL

-In May 2008, security researcher Luciano Bello revealed his discovery that changes made in 2006 to the random number generator in the version of the OpenSSL package distributed with Debian Linux and other Debian-based distributions, such as Ubuntu, dramatically reduced the entropy of generated values and made a variety of security keys vulnerable to attack.
-The security weakness was caused by changes made to the openssl code by a Debian developer in response to compiler warnings of apparently redundant code.
+In May 2008, security researcher Luciano Bello revealed his discovery that changes made in 2006 to the random number generator in the version of the OpenSSL package distributed with Debian Linux and other Debian-based distributions, such as Ubuntu, reduced the total entropy to the process id and made a variety of security keys vulnerable to attack.
+The security weakness was caused by changes made to the openssl code by a Debian developer in response to compiler warnings of accessing uninitialized memory.
 This caused a massive worldwide regeneration of keys, and despite all attention the issue got, it could be assumed many of these old keys are still in use.
 Key types affected include SSH keys, OpenVPN keys, DNSSEC keys, key material for use in X.509 certificates and session keys used in SSL/TLS connections.
 Keys generated with GnuPG or GNUTLS are not affected as these programs used different methods to generate random numbers.
 Keys generated by non-Debian-based Linux distributions are also unaffected.
 The weak-key-generation vulnerability was promptly patched after it was reported, but any services still using keys that were generated by the old code remain vulnerable.
 A number of software packages now contain checks against a weak key blacklist to attempt to prevent use of any of these remaining weak keys, but researchers continue to find weak key implementations.